-As a consultant, speaker, facilitator and trainer, Mary helps clients develop the strategies, skills, and sensibilities needed for success in the 21st century.
+As a sought-after author, speaker, consultant, and trainer, Mary helps clients develop the strategies, skills and sensibilities needed for success in the 21st century.
 Her expertise lies in helping clients create dynamic and productive workplaces that foster professional and personal excellence and growth.
 In short, she is committed to creating workplaces where both the organization and the individual can flourish.

-Mary Abbajay brings 20 years of experience in leadership positions, a Master’s Degree in Organizational Management, and post-graduate certificates from Georgetown University and the Coaches Training Institute.
+Mary Abbajay brings over 20 years of leadership experience, a master’s degree in Organizational Management, and post-graduate certificates from Georgetown University and the Coaches Training Institute.
 In addition to being an entrepreneur and consultant, Mary has served as adjunct faculty at George Mason University’s School of Management and has taught at both Montgomery College and the Georgetown University Center for Professional Development.

-Mary currently serves on the Market President’s Board of BB&T Bank and is a Past Chairman of the Board for Leadership Greater Washington where she also chaired and led the adult Signature program, the Youth Leadership Program and the Rising Leaders Program.
+Mary currently serves on the Greater Washington Market President’s Board of BB&T Bank and is a past Chairman of the Board for Leadership Greater Washington where she has chaired and led the adult Signature program, the Youth Leadership Program and the Rising Leaders Program.
 She was a volunteer mentor for Mentor’s Inc., an urban youth mentoring program and served for six years on the Board of Directors of the Woolly Mammoth Theatre in Washington, D.C.
 Additionally, Mary was the co-owner of the Toledo Lounge and Crush Nightclub in Adams Morgan.

 Dr. Christopher Butts is a trusted advisor to executive management in both the public and private sector on complex human resource and employee relations issues.
 With over 15 years of leadership experience, he has facilitated more than 1,000 hours of training on leadership, diversity and inclusion, civility in the workplace, strategic middle management and many other topics.